juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 The woman coiled her arm and ejected a roundhouse elbow that cracked against her kneeling opponent's skull.
 In turn, the woman in white spun and fell onto the ground with a gruesome bounce.

-#You presence is no longer needed,# the woman in the black mist mocked with a cheerful grin while approaching her opponent. #But fret not.
+#Your presence is no longer needed,# the woman in the black mist mocked with a cheerful grin while approaching her opponent. #But fret not.
 Your contribution will go a long way towards our future.#

-She licked her lips in bliss as she grasped the white woman by her skull and proceeded to thrust her thumbs into the woman's eye-sockets.
+She licked her lips in bliss as she grasped the white woman by her skull and proceeded to thrust her thumbs into the woman's eye sockets.
 She looked towards the trembling little girl and chuckled with malicious glee.
 Slowly, the white woman's body started to disperse and turn into gas that was inhaled voraciously by the woman in black.

 The little girl collapsed as the thought of her imminent demise registered within her mind.
-There could only be one - it would either be the gigantic woman with black mist adorning her form, or her measly self - and the odds did not seem to be in her favour.
+There could only be one - it would either be the gigantic woman with black mist adorning her form or her measly self - and the odds did not seem to be in her favour.

-As the white woman dissipated, the giantess grew bigger and stronger and wore a satisfied expression of immense elation, #Its amazing how quickly one can turn a healing salve into a poison capable of irreparable grief.
-One must know their enemy before waging a war - what this wretch has gifted me with her death will ensure that the retribution that I will bring to this world will be unchalleneged and unopposed.#
+As the white woman dissipated, the giantess grew bigger and stronger and wore a satisfied expression of immense elation, # It's amazing how quickly one can turn a healing salve into a poison capable of irreparable grief.
+One must know their enemy before waging a war - what this wretch has gifted me with her death will ensure that the retribution that I will bring to this world will be unchallenged and unopposed.#

 "Y-You can't do this-"

 #I can.
 And I will,# the woman reaffirmed with a maddened glare. #The world will feel my righteous fury.
-I took everything from me!
+It took everything from me!
 And it should be prepared to lose everything in turn.
 But first-#

 The body had finally disappeared, absorbed completely by the giantess.
 The woman stood up from her crouch and approached the little girl with lithe steps.